Have Questions about ADLA’s TNR Services?

 Cats must be trapped, spayed or neutered, ear tipped, and returned to the location where they were trapped.

-Traps must be returned in a timely manner.
+Traps must be returned in a timely manner, because other caregivers are scheduled to use them.

 If additional trapping is needed the caregiver must call for an additional appointment.
 If coordinated with a scheduler and when appointments are available, in some cases, a second night of trapping may be done to catch the “stragglers”.